svanimpe/icapps-tech-talk/README.md

 This example covers project initialization, basic routing and rendering [Stencil](https://github.com/stencilproject/Stencil) templates.

+> **Note:** If you don't want to recreate this example and just want to run it, execute `swift run` from the project's root directory.

 To recreate this example, first initialize an empty project using the Swift Package Manager:

 ```